Moldavian Soviet Socialist Republic: Establishment

-On 26 June 1940, four days after the battle of France, the Soviet Union issued an ultimatum to the Romanian Kingdom, demanding the latter cede Bessarabia and Bukovina.
+On 26 June 1940, four days after the end of the Battle of France, the Soviet Union issued an ultimatum to the Kingdom of Romania, demanding that the latter cede its territories of Bessarabia and Bukovina.
 After the Soviets agreed with Germany that they would limit their claims in Bukovina, which was outside the Molotov–Ribbentrop Pact's secret protocols, to Northern Bukovina, Germany urged Romania to accept the ultimatum, which Romania did two days later.
-On 28 June, Soviet troops entered the area, and on 9 July the Moldavian Soviet Socialist Republic was formed and applied to the Supreme Soviet for formal incorporation into the Soviet Union.
+On 28 June, Soviet troops entered the area, and on 9 July, the Moldavian Soviet Socialist Republic was formed and applied to the Supreme Soviet for formal incorporation into the Soviet Union.

-On 2 August 1940, the Supreme Soviet unanimously approved to dissolve the old Moldavian ASSR and organize the Moldavian SSR, from six full counties and small parts of three other Moldavian counties of Bessarabia (about 65 percent of its territory), and the six westernmost rayons of the Moldavian ASSR (about 40 percent of its territory).
-Ninety percent of the territory of MSSR was west of the river Dniester, which had been the border between the USSR and Romania prior to 1940, and 10 percent east.
-Northern and southern parts of the territories occupied by the Soviet Union in June 1940 (the current Chernivtsi Oblast and Budjak), which were more heterogeneous ethnically, were transferred to the Ukrainian SSR, although their population also included 337,000 Moldovans.
-As such, the strategically important Black Sea coast and Danube frontage were given to the Ukrainian SSR, considered more reliable than the Moldavian SSR, which could have been claimed by Romania.

-In the summer of 1941, Romania joined Hitler's Axis in the invasion of the Soviet Union, recovering Bessarabia and Northern Bukovina, as well as occupying the territory to the east of the Dniester it dubbed "Transnistria".
-Soviet partisans continued to be active in both regions.
+On 2 August 1940, the Supreme Soviet unanimously approved the dissolution of the old Moldavian ASSR, while it organized the Moldavian SSR.
+The new SSR included six full counties and small parts of three other Moldavian counties of Bessarabia (approximately 65 percent of its entire territory), together with the six westernmost raions of the Moldavian ASSR (approximately 40 percent of its entire territory).
+Considering that, ninety percent of the territory of the MSSR was situated west of the river Dniester, which had been the border between the USSR and Romania before 1940, and ten percent east.
+Northern and southern parts of the territories occupied by the Soviet Union in June 1940 (the current Chernivtsi Oblast and Budjak), which were more heterogeneous ethnically, were transferred to the Ukrainian SSR, despite their population also including 337,000 Moldovans.
+Consequently, the strategically important Black Sea coast and Danube frontage were handed to the Ukrainian SSR, considered more reliable than the Moldavian SSR, which could have been claimed by Romania.
+In the summer of 1941, Romania joined Hitler's Axis in the invasion of the Soviet Union, recovering Bessarabia and Northern Bukovina, and also occupying the territory to the east of the Dniester, dubbed "Transnistria."
+Pro-Soviet partisans remained active in both regions.
 By the end of World War II, the Soviet Union had reconquered all of the lost territories, reestablishing Soviet authority there.